dasch-swiss/dsp-api/docs/03-apis/api-v2/ontology-information.md

-If the client dereferences a built-in Knora ontology, such as `http://api.knora.org/ontology/knora-api/simple/v2`, there must be a Knora API server running at `api.knora.org` that can serve the ontology.
+If the client dereferences a built-in Knora ontology, such as `http://api.knora.org/ontology/knora-api/simple/v2`, there must be a DSP-API server running at `api.knora.org` that can serve the ontology.
 The [DaSCH](http://dasch.swiss/) intends to run such as server.
 For testing, you can configure your local `/etc/hosts` file to resolve `api.knora.org` as `localhost`.

 #### Differences Between Internal and External Ontologies

-The external ontologies used by Knora API v2 are different to the internal ontologies that are actually stored in the triplestore (see [API Schema](introduction.md#api-schema)).
+The external ontologies used by DSP-API v2 are different to the internal ontologies that are actually stored in the triplestore (see [API Schema](introduction.md#api-schema)).
 In general, the external ontologies use simpler data structures, but they also provide additional